mvanditc/WebAppVIP/README.md

 []

-3) Create the file 'webScraperResults1.json' to the 'database' folder and paste the json data.
+3) Create the file 'webScraperResults1.json' in the 'database' folder and paste the json data.
 This json data is a file, please ask one of the repo members for the file details that you will have to copy and paste.

-# To run the code:
+# How to start the application:

 1) Open two terminals.

 2) In the first terminal, type the command 'python3 -m http.server'.
 This should give the message 'Serving HTTP on :: port YOUR_PORT (http://[::]:YOUR_PORT/) ...'

 3) In the second terminal, cd into the folder 'server'.
 Here, run 'npm install'.
 Then run the command 'npx nodemon temporaryServer.js'.
 This will start the backend.

+# How to fix problems if you encounter any:

+1) Restart the server.
+This is where you typed 'npx nodemon temporaryServer.js.

+2) Clear browsing data.

+3) Refresh all tabs you have open.

 # Important Notes (Read this before you start making changes):